-Lithium batteries in caravans and motorhomes pack a lot of energy.
+Lithium batteries in travel trailers and motorhomes pack a lot of energy.
 Specialised knowledge, however, is necessary to use them safely and reliably.
-This article covers lLithium batteries in caravans and motor homes – their safety and usage.
+This article covers lLithium batteries in travel trailers and motor homes – their safety and usage.
 Here’s how and why – and how to install and use them.

 Energy and power are not the same

 Ongoing promotion suggests lithium batteries have more power.
 This is true.
 It does not, however, necessarily mean they have more energy.
 Energy enables work to be done.
 Power relates to how fast energy is used.
 For example, the energy needed to start a big 4WD is tiny.
 It’s about that drawn by a 5 watt LED in an hour.
 But that 5 watts is used in a second or two.
 Providing that demands a lot of power.

 Deep cycle batteries are no match for lithium’s ability to power such loads.
 But, if weight is no issue, a plus 300 amp hour AGM bank is adequate for RV use.
 It lacks LiFePO4’s potential power, but such power has no value unless needed.
 Why pay for power you don’t need?